LBrull/SpeechRecognition/README.md

 Due to time and GPU restrictions we have had to reduce our dataset from 40000 audio files and sentences to 6000, so that the model could finish training.
 If we try to train with more than, aproximately, 6000 files, Google Colab's GPU goes out of RAM.

 ## Conclusions

+We have seen the difference of the model with and without Attention.

 ## Future considerations